orizens/orizens.com/src/pages/blog/2017-10-27-decluttering-angular-components-the-proxy-pattern.md

 }
 ```

 Notice how the constructor injects the PlaylistProxy and the ActivatedRoute only.
 This makes it easier to test this component and mock only these (even the route in the case shouldn't be too hard to mock).
-We need to mock the route with  &#8220;**RouterTestingModule**" and the proxy with the mocked &#8220;**playlistProxySpy**&#8220;:
+We need to mock the route with  "**RouterTestingModule**" and the proxy with the mocked "**playlistProxySpy**":

 ```typescript
 TestBed.configureTestingModule({